Washington Travel Guide

-State in the Pacific Northwest region of the Western United States, named for George Washington, with the state's largest city Seattle, the center of transportation, business, and industry along Puget Sound, an inlet of the Pacific Ocean consisting of numerous islands, deep fjords, and bays carved out by glaciers and the remainder of the state consisting of deep temperate rainforests in the west; mountain ranges in the west, central, northeast, and far southeast; and a semi-arid basin region in the east, central, and south, given over to intensive agriculture.
+State in the Pacific Northwest region of the Western United States, named for George Washington, with the state's largest city Seattle, along Puget Sound, an inlet of the Pacific Ocean consisting of numerous islands, deep fjords, and bays carved out by glaciers and the remainder of the state consisting of deep temperate rainforests in the west and mountain ranges in the west, central, northeast, and far southeast

 Mount Rainier NPS, CC BY 2.0, via Wikimedia Commons; Image Size Adjusted